Watch an RME lesson

-In the lesson video clip below, an experienced RME teacher works with Year 7 students on percentage change.
-The students have been together in this class for 9 months, and have worked with RME in all their mathematics lessons.
+In the video clip below, an experienced RME teacher works with Year 7 students on percentage change.
+(The students have been together in this class for 9 months, and have worked with RME methods and materials in all their mathematics lessons.)
 This lesson illustrates a number of features of RME, both pedagogical and mathematical.
 It shows why teachers have a special guiding role in RME, and how they support students to develop their ideas.

-The class is working on this slide from Lesson 7 of our proportional reasoning module, Filling the Whole (PR1).
+The class is working on the slide shown here, which belongs to Lesson 7 of our proportional reasoning module, Filling the Whole (PR1).

-Do your best to avoid making judgments (“I would have done it this way…”) and focus on noting down what you see (describe exactly what is happening in the classroom).
-After you have watched, ask yourself the following questions:
+- Do your best to avoid making judgments (“I would have done it this way…”).
+Instead focus on noting down the detail of what is actually happening in this lesson.

 A major part of the teacher’s role in an RME classroom is to promote and sustain discussion.
 In the next two videos, Georgina talks to Marisa, another experienced RME teacher, about how she does this, and how she supports the RME classroom culture.